-Sandra McDowell LGSM., ALAM., Bronze, Silver & Gold Medallist – Chair for Speech and Drama at RWBAF
+Sandra McDowell LGSM., ALAM., Bronze, Silver & Gold Medallist – Overall Festival Chair, and Chair for Speech and Drama at RWB Arts Festival

 I have always loved literature and the spoken word.
 I commenced my own Studio of Speech and Drama in 1982, having qualified long before that, originally working in schools.
 I have been a Committee Member of the Mid-Somerset Festival in Bath for over 30 years, and subsequently was Chair of the Speech & Drama Section for five years.
 Together with a small team I helped to create the Wootton Bassett Arts Festival in 2009, which very swiftly became affiliated to BIFF.
 In 2014 we were given the honour of the title of Royal.
 I have been an Examiner for LAMDA since 2000, travelling all over the UK.
 My joy is seeing young people achieve and excel, to help their self-esteem and confidence, and to enrich them for a valuable future.

 Tracy Cuthbert – Chair for Dance at RWB Arts Festival

 I am the chair of the Dance Section at the RWB Arts Festival.
 Although I am relatively new to this side of the festival, my daughter has been taking part for quite a few years now.
 Performing is also a big part of my life; I danced for many, many years at Tanwood School for Performing Arts in Swindon, performing in professional pantomimes, shows and festivals.
 I currently sing with Ten in a Bar, and our range of music is vast: from 1940s jazz to pop songs to contemporary classical music.
 We perform annually at the Arts Centre each February and we are regularly booked to sing at weddings and concerts in various venues throughout Wiltshire and beyond.
 I was pleased to launch our first ever Dance Section (2021).